65 Shortcut Keys in Excel [Free PDF Download]

 20. | Shift + Space | Selects an entire row. |

-Excel Shortcut Keys Not Working
+Why Excel Shortcut Keys Are Not Working?

 In some cases, a certain shortcut key may not work on your computer.